Athou/commafeed/commafeed-server/src/main/docker/README.md

 ## Quickstart

 Start CommaFeed with a H2 embedded database.
-Then login as `admin/admin` on http://localhost:8082/
+The app will be accessible on http://localhost:8082/

 ### docker